chemharuka/toGainMapHDR/README.md

 -R: If `-R` is less than `-r` headroom, this value will be used for tone mapping. `-R` value will also limit headroom of Apple gain map.

 -g: Apple gain map use monochrome L8 image with Rec709 like non-linear transformation.
+(CIImage)

 default: Adaptive gain map created as a color ratio, and read as YUV420.
+(CIImage)

 -m: Adaptive gain map created as a brightness ratio, and read as L8.
+(CIImage)

 -H: Subsampling gain map to half size.
 If the width or length is not a multiple of 2, one row or column will be cropped.

--H only: Adaptive gain map created as a brightness ratio, and read as ARGB.
+-H only: Adaptive gain map created as a brightness ratio, and read as ARGB. (imageIO)

--H -m: Adaptive gain map created as a brightness ratio, and read as L8.
+-H -m: Adaptive gain map created as a brightness ratio, and read as L8. (imageIO)

 -H -g: Apple gain map created as a brightness ratio, and read as L8 with Rec709 transformation.
+(CIImage)

 ### Sample command：

  `./toGainMapHDR ~/Downloads/abc.png ~/Documents/ -q 0.95 -d 10 -c rec2020`

- `./toGainMapHDR ~/Downloads/abc.tiff ~/Documents/ -q 0.80 -j`

 convert gain map abc.avif to gain map heic file and keep base image: